31December99/Unit3Dup/README.md

 2. Install the required dependencies using PIP.
 3. Make sure to run the script followed by the command "-movie" and the path to the file or "-serie" followed by the folder containing the series.
-4. Config address and port for qbittorent webui
+4. Config address and port for qbittorrent webui
+5. Set default save path in qbittorrent as the main download folder
-5. Run the script with botITT.py
+6. Run the script with botITT.py

 ## Configuration